NestorMancilla/dijet/README.txt

 (To-do: Downdload Summer23 and ReReco samples.
 Not yet done for ZeroBias at least) (To-do: QG SFs and response)

+// v74.
+TProfile at different pt.
+// v73.
+TProfile2D for MPF pT lead response.
+// v72.
+Runs for all the eras including Re reco B and C and 2024Ev2 using the hybrid JSON file.
 // v71. bool dolumi = false; GoldenRuns_378985to380945_DCSRuns_380946to381516.
 2024E_v2.
 // v70.
 Re reco 2024C using 378981_380649_Golden.
 // v69.
 Re reco 2024B using eraB_Goldenl.
 CR L2L3Res.